 The Texas chemical industry manufactures countless products that improve the quality of life for billions of people around the world.
 Chemical manufacturers across the Lone Star State transform natural gas and other mineral resources into the building blocks for essential products that sustain and improve our quality of life.
 Our industry provides the raw materials that help keep us safe, healthy, clean, comfortable, mobile, and connected.
 The products of chemistry make our lives better in immeasurable ways.
-The chemical industry supplies innovative materials that are responsible for:

-- Clean drinking water and fresher food - Medical supplies and medicines - Modern transportation - Computers, smartphones, and the satellites that connect them - Personal care and cosmetic products - Performance fabrics - Wind turbines, solar panels, and batteries for renewable energy More than 95% of all manufactured goods are touched by chemistry.
-In fact, nearly all goods and services we enjoy as part of our day-to-day lives would not exist without chemicals.
+The chemical industry supplies innovative materials that are responsible for: - Clean drinking water and fresher food - Medical supplies and medicines - Modern transportation - Computers, smartphones, and the satellites that connect them - Personal care and cosmetic products - Performance fabrics and equipment - Wind turbines, solar panels, and battery storage technologies providing renewable energy Ninety-six percent of all manufactured goods are touched by chemistry.
+In fact, most products and services we enjoy as part of our day-to-day lives would not exist without chemicals.
 The chemical industry is essential to the functioning of our society and economy, and its innovations are the key to a brighter future.
 The business of chemistry is not only committed to making the world a better place with what we make, but also how we do it.
 We are committed to safety, sustainability, and giving back to our communities.
+The chemical industry thrives by acting responsibly and contributing positively to society.
+Ethical business practices, environmental stewardship, community engagement, and innovation not only benefit people and the planet but also lead to long-term success for our industry.
 We do well by doing good.
-Chemistry is all around us.
-The industry harnesses chemistry to improve our quality of life through products that make us safer, healthier, and happier.
+Chemistry shapes the world around us.
+Thanks to the thousands of products and materials produced by the chemical industry, we enjoy longer, safer, cleaner, smarter, and more comfortable lives.